 The material provided is for educational purposes only.
 Any information or recommendations are not intended as medical advice and should be verified through your own personal research.
-You are solely responsible for your use of these supplements and for researching and taking into consideration any possible contraindications and interactions between such substances and other substances, such as medications and alcohol.
+You are solely responsible for your use of these supplements and for researching and taking into consideration any possible contraindications and interactions between such substances and other substances, such as, but not limited to medications and alcohol.
 Do not use with alcohol.
 If you take any medications consult with your physician.

 Galantamine the Natural Lucid Dreaming Supplement

 Galantamine is a natural supplement that if used correctly can greatly enhance and increase the chances of lucid dreaming.
 No other lucid dreaming pill is known to have near the potential.
 In the year 2000, Dr. Stephen LaBerge, discovered the use of galantamine for lucid dreaming when he became aware of its use as a pharmaceutical (Reminyl) to help correct the memory loss of Alzheimer patients.
 This substance works by indirectly raising the levels of acetylcholine, the main neurotransmitter responsible for memory, by breaking down the enzyme, acetylcholinesterase, which breaks down acetylcholine.

 Galantamine sold as a supplement can be purchased over the counter for much cheaper than its pharmaceutical counterpart.
 In the US, it has been grandfathered for over-the-counter consumption, due to the fact that it has been in use as an herbal supplement for memory enhancement since at least the early ’60s.
 Galantamine’s use as a memory enhancer originates as far back as 3200 years ago, when it was supposedly used by the Greek hero, Odysseus, as an extract from snowdrop, to counteract the goddess Circe’s mind-altering drugs.